-In April 2014, the Financial Accounting Standards Board ("FASB") issued amendments to the Codification to provide guidance on reporting discontinued operations.
+In April 2014, the Financial Accounting Standards Board ("FASB") issued amendments to the Accounting Standards Codification ("ASC" or the "Codification") to provide guidance on reporting discontinued operations.
 These amendments raise the threshold for a disposal to qualify as a discontinued operation and require new disclosures of both discontinued operations and certain other disposals that do not meet the definition of a discontinued operation.
 These amendments are effective for fiscal years, and interim periods within those years, beginning after December 31, 2014 and early adoption was permitted.
 The Company elected to adopt these amendments, effective January 1, 2014.
-As a result, the Company did not report any sales of real estate investment property in discontinued operations for the three months ended March 31, 2015 since the Company concluded that these sales do not represent a "strategic shift" in the Company's operations.
-See Note 3 - Real Estate Investments for additional information regarding the sales of Citymark that did not qualify as discontinued operations as of March 31, 2015.
+As a result, the Company did not report any sales of real estate investment property in discontinued operations for the three months ended September 30, 2015 since the Company concluded that these sales do not represent a "strategic shift" in the Company's operations.
+See Note 3 - Real Estate Investments for additional information regarding the sales of Citymark, 4050/4055 Corporate Drive and 2555 Grand that did not qualify as discontinued operations as of September 30, 2015.
+The additional income (loss) from discontinued operations recorded in 2015 and 2014 is related to properties sold prior to the adoption of the amended discontinued operations guidance.

 In April 2015, FASB issued amendments to change its prior guidance on the presentation of debt issuance costs in financial statements.
-Under the new guidance, an entity presents such costs in the balance sheet as a direct deduction from the related debt liability rather than as an asset.
+Under the new guidance, an entity presents such costs in the balance sheet as a direct deduction from the related debt liability rather than as an asset, except for the costs related to lines of credit which will remain an asset in the financial statements.
 These amendments are effective for fiscal years, and interim periods within those years, beginning after December 15, 2015 and early adoption is permitted.
-Upon adoption, the Company will reclass the deferred financing costs, net to notes payable on the balance sheet.
+Upon adoption, the Company will reclassify the deferred financing costs, excluding costs related to lines of credit, net to notes payable on the balance sheet.